- Future Distance Students

 Distance Student Forms

-S&T’s graduate military distance tuition rate applies to all active military service members and the following individuals that have funds in a qualified military educational tuition assistance benefit program:
+Missouri S&T offers graduate military tuition rates for students enrolled in distance education programs.
+S&T’s graduate military distance tuition rate applies to all active military service members and the following individuals who have funds in a qualified military educational tuition assistance benefit program.

 - Spouses of active-duty military service members utilizing qualified transferred educational benefits